 Cost of Ownership

-The main reason for switching from 1.8 to 1.6-litre Di-D diesel power for the mainstream verson of this ASX is of course to improve efficiency.
-Sure enough, the previous model's figures (55.4mpg on the combined cycle and 134g/km in 2WD form) now improve to 61.4mpg and 119g/km of CO2 in this latest 1.6-litre diesel model.
-Bear in mind though, that if you opt for it with 4WD, those figures fall to 56.5mpg and 132g/km.
+Originally, the ASX had a 1.8-litre engine in its volume diesel form but in 2015, Mtsubishi replaced that unit with the 1.6litre DI-D powerplant we've been looking at here.
+That's certainly improved efficiency, with this variant now capable of 61.4mpg on the combined cycle and 119g/km of CO2 in front-driven guise.
+Bear in mind though, that if you opt for this model with 4WD, those figures fall to 56.5mpg and 132g/km.
 Lower mileage drivers might prefer to stick to the affordable 1.6-litre petrol engine and this will also return decent economy as long as you're not heaving some serious weight about with it.
 Here you're looking at 135g/km, which is barely any worse than the diesels, and a combined economy figure of 48.7mpg.
-For around £15,500, this suddenly seems quite the bargain.
+For around £16,000, this suddenly seems quite the bargain.
 Whichever engine you choose, a shift indicator on the dash should help you get somewhere near to those figures in regular day-to-day motoring.
 Servicing costs aren't quite so impressive, as this car needs workshop visits every 9,000 miles or 12 months.

 Mitsubishi sells SUV-style vehicles designed to make life easier, whether the need is for a Shogun to plough through the sand of the Serengetti or, as in this case, a more affordable ASX to deal with the aggravation of a trip to Asda.
 In these cash-strapped times, there'll be no prizes for guessing which of the two approaches is likely to prove most popular.
 Vehicles like this one really do offer a tempting alternative to the ordinary family hatchbacks and superminis that everyone else drives.
 The question though, is whether in buying a 4x4-style Crossover car of this kind, you really need to buy into a brand that actually knows something about 4x4 motoring.
-Mitsubishi of course, will argue that you do but this ASX can offer those who agree more than just vague associations of SUV brand equity.
-It does, after all, boast the most innovative and efficient diesel engine in its class and arguably delivers the best value proposition too.
-It is then, a car that like the opposition, buyers in this sector will need to take very seriously indeed.
+Mitsubishi of course, will argue that you do.
+This ASX can offer those who agree more than just vague associations of SUV brand equity.
+It does, after all, boast one of the more innovative and efficient diesel engines in its class and arguably delivers a very strong value proposition too.
+It is then, a car that buyers in this sector and opposition brands will need to take very seriously indeed.